RAFFLES: Reasoning-based Attribution of Faults for LLM Systems: Background

-A full trajectory $\tau$ can be written as $\tau = (s_0, a_0, s_1, a_1, \ldots, s_T)$ where $T$ is a terminal time step or when the system enters a terminating state.
+A full trajectory from an agentic system or a step-by-step reasoning trajectory $\tau$ can be written as $\tau = (\tau_0, \ldots, \tau_T)$ where $T$ is a terminal time step.
 The success or failure of a trajectory is determined by a binary outcome function $Z(\tau)$:

 In practice, $Z$ usually represents an external evaluator, such as an LLM-based judge, that evaluates the output of the pipeline $\tau$, assessing whether the final outcome meets the desired objective \cite{xie2024travelplanner, mialon2023gaia}.
-Given the dataset, we assume that there exists one or more $\tau^*$ such that $Z(\tau^*)=1$.
-When a system fails ($Z(\tau)=0$), we seek to understand where and when the failure occurs within the trajectory.
-This requires a causal analysis to determine which action, if altered, would have changed the outcome.
+Given a dataset, we assume that there exists one or more $\tau^*$ such that $Z(\tau^*)=1$.
+When a system ultimately fails ($Z(\tau)=0$), we seek to understand where and when the failure occurs within the trajectory.
+Even when the final outcome is correct, there is still interest in understanding if and when there are errors in the reasoning process \cite{xia2025evaluating}.

-To this end, we establish a precise hierarchy of faults to progress from local, procedural errors to the single, causally significant event that led to the system's failure.
+To this end, we establish a precise hierarchy of faults to progress from local, procedural errors to the single, significant event that led to the outcome's failure.

-\begin{definition}[\textbf{Step-Level Fault}] A step-level fault occurs at time $t$ if the action $a_t$ is deemed incorrect for a given state $s_t$ by a local judge function $f$ that takes in $(a_t,s_t)$.
+\begin{definition}[\textbf{Step-Level Fault}] A step-level fault occurs at time $t$ if the step $\tau_t$ is deemed incorrect by a local judge function $f$ that takes in $(\tau_t)$.
 Specifically, $f$ produces a probability $c\in[0,1]$ representing the likelihood of error.
-A fault exists if $c = f(a_t,s_t) > \varepsilon$. \end{definition}
+A fault exists if $c = f(\tau_t) > \varepsilon$, where $\varepsilon$ is a predetermined threshold. \end{definition}

+The function $f$ is usually a case-by-case LLM-judge that follows a certain taxonomy, most commonly hallucination or execution error \cite{deshpande2025trail, cemri2025multi}.

+\begin{definition}[\textbf{First Step-Level Fault Attribution}] We define the task of First Step-Level Fault Attribution as finding the first error that occurs in a multi-step LLM system.
+Specifically,

+\end{definition} Definition \ref{def:first-step-fault} is helpful in cases where researchers want to identify the first failure step of the trajectory, such as when analyzing mathematical reasoning trajectories in ReasonEval \cite{xia2025evaluating}.

-The function $f$ is usually a case-by-case LLM-judge that follows a certain taxonomy, most commonly hallucination or execution error (e.g. \cite{deshpande2025trail, cemri2025multi}).
-However, a step-level error may not be causally responsible for the final failure.
-To establish causality, we must determine if a step-level fault had a tangible impact on the trajectory's result.
-To this end, we define two mutually exclusive fault concept.
+However, in cases where the trajectory ends up in a failure ($Z(\tau)=0$), a step-level error may or may not be directly responsible for the final failure.
+To establish this relationship, we must determine if a step-level fault had a tangible impact on the trajectory's result.
+To this end, we define two \textit{mutually exclusive} fault concepts.